 Specifically, among cereal crops, sorghum in Ethiopia is the fifth most important crop after teff, barley, wheat and maize in terms of area cultivated and total production ( Taffesse et al. ,2013).
-Currently, sorghum is produced by 1,225,348 farmers and its production is estimated to be 3,553,670.71 metric tons from nearly 573,650 hectares of land giving the national average grain yield of around 2.3 tons per hectare (CSA,2022)In Ethiopia, sorghum provides more than one-third of the cereal diet and is almost entirely grown by subsistence farmers to meet needs for food, income, feed, and brewing purposes (McGuire, 2007).
+Currently, sorghum is produced by 1,225,348 smallholder farmers, and its production is estimated to be 3,553,670.71 metric tons from nearly 573,650 hectares of land, giving the national average grain yield of around 2.3 tons per hectare (CSA,2022).
+In Ethiopia, sorghum provides more than one-third of the cereal diet and is almost entirely grown by subsistence farmers to meet needs for food, income, feed, and brewing purposes (McGuire, 2007).

 The grain is also used for the preparation of other traditional foods and beverages like tella.
-Other countries' experience showed that it can also be used as raw material for industry and can be processed into malted foods, beverages and beer (Felix et al.,2014).
+Other countries' experience showed that it can also be used as raw material for industry and processed into malted foods, beverages and beer (Felix et al.,2014).
 The sorghum took a share of 34% of the area covered by cereals in commercial farms (Taffesse et al.,2017).
-In Ethiopia, during the period 1997-2009, sorghum production has increased by nearly 6% per annum because of area expansion 93.3% and yield increase 2.7%.
-In the recent past, production has increased from 1.7 million metric tons in 2004 to 3.9 million in 2010/11 (Taffesse et al.,2017).
-There is slight increase in the production of sorghum over the last on decade in Ethiopia.
-The productivity increase happened because of area increases coupled with introduction of improved varieties.
+In Ethiopia, during the period 1997-2009, sorghum production increased by nearly 6% per annum because of an area expansion of 93.3% and a yield increase of 2.7%.
+Recently, production has increased from 1.7 million metric tons in 2004 to 3.9 million in 2010/11 (Taffesse et al.,2017).
+There has been a slight increase in the production of sorghum over the last a decade in Ethiopia.
+The productivity increase happened because of area increases coupled with the introduction of improved varieties.

 In the study area different crops are grown such as sorghum, maize, barley, wheat, common bean etc. and vegetables and fruits but sorghum is dominant crop in terms of area coverage as well as productivity.
-Despite sorghum production potential and importance of cereal crops for assuring food security status of the country as well as the study area smallholder farmers are producing sorghum mostly for subsistence and not for commercial purposes (Gebre et al., 2021).
-Due to this reason, they earn little economic benefit from their sorghum produce, though the commercial transformation of this subsistence production is an essential corridor to achieve food security at the national and household levels (Amsalu Mitiku, 2014).
+Despite sorghum production potential and the importance of cereal crops for assuring the food security status of the country as well as the study area, smallholder farmers are producing sorghum mostly for subsistence and not for commercial purposes (Gebre et al., 2021).
+Due to this reason, they earn little economic benefit from their sorghum produce.
+However, the commercial transformation of this subsistence production is an essential corridor to achieve food security at the national and household levels (Amsalu Mitiku, 2014).

-As literature shows there is a dearth of empirical evidence on factors influencing smallholder commercialization of different crop such as on Haricot Bean (Haile and Gebre, 2022;Stephen et al., 2017;Ejeta and Masresha, 2020) ; teff crop (Edosa, 2018); Wheat (Endalew et al., 2020) and horticultural crops (Aman et al., 2014) in Ethiopia, but lack of Sorghum crops in the country and specifically not in the study area.
+As the literature shows, there is a dearth of empirical evidence on factors influencing smallholder commercialization of different crops such as the Haricot Bean (Haile and Gebre, 2022;Stephen et al., 2017;Ejeta and Masresha, 2020) ; teff crop (Edosa, 2018); Wheat (Endalew et al., 2020) and horticultural crops (Aman et al., 2014) In Ethiopia, there is a lack of Sorghum crops in the country specifically not in the study area.
 Moreover, previous studies (Kabiti et al., 2016;Negesse Senbeta, 2020;Ejeta and Masresha, 2020;Aman et al., 2014;Mazengia, 2016) conducted in different zones of Ethiopia on different crops than sorghum also showed that many factors affect the commercialization of smallholder crop production.

-Similarly, most of the studies conducted on the determinants of smallholders’ market participation have methodological gaps of only capturing the revealed marketing decisions of households while they ignored the volume of supply (Bedaso et al., 2012; Berhanu and Moti,2010; Haile and Gebre, 2022; Mazengia, 2016).In addition to methodological gap pervious study on sorghum much more concentrated on factor affecting adoption of sorghum for example (Kinfe and Tesfaye, 2018;Mahdi,.et al., 2010; Silamana et al.,2019; Yoseph Wolebo et al.,2019) and genetic diversity of sorghum example by (Nagara, 2017;Enyew Muluken et al.,2022) and popularization of sorghum by large scale demonstration in study area by Solomon et al.,(2021).
+Similarly, most of the studies conducted on the determinants of smallholders’ market participation have methodological gaps of only capturing the revealed marketing decisions of households while they ignored the volume of supply (Bedaso et al., 2012; Berhanu & Moti,2010; Haile and Gebre, 2022; Mazengia, 2016).In addition to the methodological gap previous studies on sorghum much more concentrated on factors affecting adoption of sorghum for example (Kinfe & Tesfaye, 2018;Mahdi,.et al., 2010; Silamana et al.,2019; Yoseph Wolebo et al.,2019) and genetic diversity of sorghum example by (Nagara, 2017;Enyew Muluken et al.,2022) and popularization of sorghum by large scale demonstration in study area by Solomon et al.,(2021).